yzninjacoding/twmdocs/docs/platform/instruments.md

 <img src={inst} alt="Data Series Window" style={{width: 800}} />

+Upon connection to an exchange some position migh be already open for a particlar instrument.
+If this instrument has not yet been added locally it will be added automatically by TWM engine in order to reflect its positions correctly in the positions tab.

 ### Instrument Lists

 The instrument lists window is used to create custom user instrument lists.
 TWM comes with _Default_ instrument lists that cannot be deleted.
 The window is subdivided into 3 sections.